MCBulger2/CSE412-GroupProject-UI/README.md

 `npm start`

 ## Build
-while the [Startup](#startup) proceduces are good for local development and testing, when deploying to the production server, you want to create an optimized build, which is more responsive, a smaller size.
+While the [Startup](#startup) proceduces are good for local development and testing, when deploying to the production server, you want to create an optimized build, which is more responsive, a smaller size.

 Run the following command to build the UI: